 - Mix all the sauce ingredients together.
 I like to shake them in a glass jar.1 cup vegetable broth, 4 tablespoon tamari, 1 tablespoon sugar, 2-3 tablespoon curry powder, 2 tablespoon sesame oil, ½ teaspoon black pepper

 - Get all the vegetables, noodles and sauce ready next to a large pan or wok.

 - Warm some cooking oil in the pan over medium-high heat.2 tablespoon oil

 - Add the onion and sauté for 2 minutes, until it starts to turn transparent.1 cup onion

-- Next, add the garlic and cook for another minute.
+- Next, add the garlic and cook for another minute.4-6 cloves garlic

 - Toss in the carrots and cook for 2 -3 minutes, until they start to soften.
 Then add the bell pepper for another 2-3 minutes.1 ½ cup carrots, 1 ½ cup bell peppers

 - Add the snow peas and toss around for another minute.
 Next, add noodles and sauce to the pan.1 ½ cup snow peas

 - Toss everything around so the sauce and vegetables are well mixed into the noodles.
 Then add the bean sprouts, toss to combine, then turn the heat off and take the pan away.